Émile Durkheim: Academic career

 In 1895, he published The Rules of Sociological Method, a manifesto stating what sociology is and how it ought to be done, and founded the first European department of sociology at the University of Bordeaux.
-In 1898, he founded L'Année Sociologique, the first French social science journal.
+In 1898, he founded L'Année sociologique, the first French social science journal.
 Its aim was to publish and publicize the work of what was, by then, a growing number of students and collaborators (this is also the name used to refer to the group of students who developed his sociological program).
 In 1897, he published Suicide, a case study that provided an example of what a sociological monograph might look like.
 Durkheim was one of the pioneers of the use of quantitative methods in criminology, which he used in his study of suicide.

 By 1902, Durkheim had finally achieved his goal of attaining a prominent position in Paris when he became the chair of education at the Sorbonne.
 Durkheim had aimed for the position earlier, but the Parisian faculty took longer to accept what some called "sociological imperialism" and admit social science to their curriculum.
 He became a full professor (specifically, Professor of the Science of Education) there in 1906, and in 1913 he was named chair in "Education and Sociology".
 Because French universities are technically institutions for training secondary school teachers, this position gave Durkheim considerable influence—his lectures were the only ones that were mandatory for the entire student body.
 Durkheim had much influence over the new generation of teachers; around that time he also served as an advisor to the Ministry of Education.
-In 1912, he published his last major work, The Elementary Forms of The Religious Life.
+In 1912, he published his last major work, The Elementary Forms of the Religious Life.

 Death

 The outbreak of World War I was to have a tragic effect on Durkheim's life.
 His leftism was always patriotic rather than internationalist, in that he sought a secular, rational form of French life.
 However, the onset of the war, and the inevitable nationalist propaganda that followed, made it difficult to sustain this already nuanced position.
 While Durkheim actively worked to support his country in the war, his reluctance to give in to simplistic nationalist fervor (combined with his Jewish background) made him a natural target of the now-ascendant French Right.
 Even more seriously, the generations of students that Durkheim had trained were now being drafted to serve in the army, many of them perishing in the trenches.

 Finally, Durkheim's own son, André, died on the war front in December 1915—a loss from which Durkheim never recovered.
-Emotionally devastated, Durkheim collapsed of a stroke in Paris on 15 November, two years later in 1917.
+Emotionally devastated, Durkheim collapsed of a stroke in Paris two years later, on 15 November 1917.
 He was buried at the Montparnasse Cemetery in Paris.